-Place 10 mL of a 5% solution of adipoyl chloride in cyclohexane in a 50 mL beaker.
-Place 10 mL of a 5% aqueous solution of hexamethylenediamine in a separate 150 mL beaker.
+Place 10 mL of a 5% solution of adipoyl chloride in cyclohexane in a 50-mL beaker.
+Place 10 mL of a 5% aqueous solution of hexamethylenediamine in a separate 150-mL beaker.
 Add 7 drops of 20% sodium hydroxide solution to the hexamethylenediamine solution.
-Slightly tilt the beaker containing the aqueous diamine solution and carefully pour the acid chloride solution down the wall of the beaker to form two layers.
-If the solutions are poured together too vigorously, too much mixings of the solutions will occur and it will be impossible to form a nice film at the interface between the two solutions.
+Slightly tilt the beaker containing the aqueous diamine solution and carefully pour the adipoyl chloride solution down the wall of the beaker to form two layers.
+If the solutions are poured together too vigorously, over mixing of the two solutions will occur and it will be impossible to form a nice film at the interface.
 A polymer film should form immediately at the liquid-liquid interface.
 Using your forceps gently pull a solid mass of polymer from the center of the liquid-liquid interface.
-At this point, you should be able to continue pulling polymer form the flask to produce a long rope of nylon.
+At this point, you should be able to continue pulling polymer from the flask to produce a long rope of nylon.
 You can wind the rope around a test tube as it is being continuously pulled from the flask.
-Alternatively you can slowly walk along the bench as you continuously pull a long strand of rope from the flask.
-You can get a rope that is several feet long.
+Alternatively, you can slowly walk along the bench as you continuously pull a long strand of rope from the flask.
+You should be able to get a rope that is several feet long.
 Rinse the rope several times with water and lay it on a paper towel to dry.

-Once you can no longer pull nylon rope from the flask, vigorously stir the remainder of the two-phase solution to see if any additional polymer forms.
-Decant the liquid from any polymer remaining in the flask.
-Wash this polymer first with 50% aqueous ethanol and then with water.
-Allow the polymer to dry.
+Once you can no longer pull nylon rope from the flask, vigorously stir the remainder of the twophase solution to see if any additional polymer forms.
+Decant the liquid away from any polymer remaining in the flask.
+Wash this polymer first with 50% aqueous ethanol and then with water and allow it to dry.